Procore vs BuildVision for equipment procurement

 Here's how the workflows divide:

-- Procore: Project documents, RFIs, submittals, subcontractor management, change orders, field coordination, budget tracking
+- Procore (job site): Project documents, RFIs, submittals, field coordination, budget tracking

-The real question: where does your team spend time?
+The real question: where does your bid desk spend time?

-On a typical commercial project, the procurement team's equipment-specific work includes:
+On a typical incoming package, rep desk work includes:

-- 2–4 hours reviewing equipment schedules and spec sections per discipline
+- 30–90 minutes reviewing equipment schedules and spec sections for your trade

-That's time your team gets back.
-BuildVision handles the document reading and data structuring so your procurement leads can focus on vendor relationships and purchasing decisions.
+BuildVision handles the document reading and data structuring so your reps focus on relationships and winnable projects.

 Frequently Asked Questions